snowplow/documentation/docs/destinations/forwarding-events/google-tag-manager-server-side/snowplow-tag-for-gtm-ss/snowplow-tag-configuration/advanced-event-settings/index.md

 - we also want user information, so we will use the `user_data` context entity ([available in Iglu Central](https://github.com/snowplow/iglu-central/blob/master/schemas/com.google.tag-manager.server-side/user_data/jsonschema/1-0-0)) attached to all events as well.

-Then we can configure the Snowplow GTM-SS Tag's Context entities settings as:
+Then we can configure the Snowplow GTM SS Tag's Context entities settings as:

 ![context entities settings example A](images/context_entities_settings_example.png)